abap2UI5/docs/docs/get_started/introduction.md

 By ensuring your app only uses released APIs, your development remains "cloud-ready & upgrade-stable," adhering to clean core principles and ensuring future compatibility.

 ##### ABAP Classic
 The abap2UI5 framework does not use any newer ABAP syntax features.
 This makes it also compatible for on-premise and R/3 NetWeaver systems, enabling development in classic ABAP (Tier 3) extensions.
-A downported version is also available for older systems.
+A downported version is also available for systems below ABAP 7.50.

 ##### Architecture
 The abap2UI5 system footprint is kept minimal.
 In its base version, it includes only the essential classes and interfaces.
 Additional functionality can be added by installing optional addons.